 Percocet can have adverse effects when mixed with other drugs.
 Other opioids, tranquilizers, sedatives, and anesthetic are just a few of the medications that should be taken with extreme caution.
 Inform your doctor of all medications in order to make sure you avoid negative reactions.

 Mixing Percocet and alcohol, another central nervous system (CNS) depressant, can increase the sedative effects of Percocet, and have adverse effects such as impaired judgment and depression.

 Anyone who is suffering from a Percocet addiction has several options for treatment.
-The most common types of treatment include:
+The most common types of substance abuse treatment include:

-If you or someone you know is struggling with a Percocet addiction, reach out to a medical professional to review your treatment options.
+If you or a loved one is struggling with a Percocet addiction, reach out to a medical professional to review your treatment options.